markobode11/extension-forceTFM/README.md

 Extension can be removed via `upgrade-assistant extensions remove UpgradeAssistant.Extension.ForceTFM`

-Cloned repository can be added as an extension via adding `--extension [path to dir containg ExtensionManifest]` to the Upgrade Assistants running path.
+Cloned repository can be added as an extension via adding `--extension [path to dir containing ExtensionManifest]` to the Upgrade Assistants running path.

 ### Choosing TFM

 By default the extension targets LTS.
 If you wish to change that you can add `--option "ForceTFM:TFM=[VALUE]"` to the running path.

-For example `--option "ForceTFM:TFM=Current`
+For example `--option "ForceTFM:TFM=Current"`

 ### Change the value of Current, LTS or Preview